 College of Business: The award recipient supervised a yearlong experience including a two-semester sequence on wealth and asset building in low-income communities followed by a paid summer internship in community economic development.
 In addition to the course content on asset building, the courses included service projects on financial literacy with middle and high school students, which were supported by grants from the JP Morgan Chase Foundation.

 College of Liberal & Fine Arts: The award recipient took classroom learning to the community.
 In a course on the Holocaust, students organized community lectures on anti-Semitism as well as raised funds for a UTSA scholarship for the study of human rights.
 For a course on food politics, students worked in the community cooking and delivering meals through Meals on Wheels.
 Students engaged in discussions of fair housing while assisting with home building through Habitat for Humanity.

 College of Sciences: The award recipient mentored undergraduate students for a sustained period in a research laboratory so they could complete thesis research.
 Student were also mentored and provided opportunities to present their results at national and international scientific conferences.

-There will be two Howe Award recipients for 2019.
+Typically there are two Howe Award recipients.
 Each recipient receives $2,000 from the Richard S. Howe Endowment.

 NOTE: This is a separate award from the Richard S. Howe Excellence in Service to Undergraduate Students Award, which is open to faculty and staff.